Probate Q&A Series

 1. Detailed Answer

-If someone refuses to return your belongings, you can file a replevin action to recover personal property.
-Replevin lets you ask the court to order the return of your items and, if needed, award damages for wrongful detention.
+If someone refuses to return your belongings, you can file a claim and delivery action to recover personal property.
+Claim and delivery lets you ask the court to order the return of your items and, if needed, award damages for wrongful detention.

 Key points:

 • Under N.C.
-Gen. Stat. § 1-44 to § 1-52 (Replevin Statutes), you may ask the court for a writ of possession.
-This writ directs the sheriff to seize and return the property.
+Gen. Stat. § 1-472 to § 1-500 (Claim and Delivery Statutes), you may ask the court for immediate possession of the property.
+This process may direct the sheriff to seize and deliver the property.

 • If the defendant contests the action, the court holds a hearing.
 You must prove your right to possession by a preponderance of the evidence.